drakenmang/drakenmang/README.md

 - 👋 Hi, I’m @drakenmang

+My skills are: HTML, CSS3, Javascript, FIGMA, Windows, Linux.

-- 👀 I’m interested in ... learning to code properly and make simple games
+- 👀 I’m interested in ... learning to code properly and make simple games and websites.
+-
 - 🌱 I’m currently learning ...
-Python Unity and Java
+Python, Unreal Engine, Javascript and React.
+-
 - 💞️ I’m looking to collaborate on ...
-Making videogames
+Making videogames and websites.
+-
 - 📫 How to reach me ... jotablaze@gmail.com

 <!---